Lazy-E-Modding/FS25ModdingExtension/README.md

 The **I3DColorNodeAddon** is a powerful tool designed to automate and simplify various modding tasks in **Blender**.
 This script provides functionality for manipulating materials, creating nodes, and extracting custom properties.
 Specifically, it can create an **RGB node** in the Shader Editor from a custom property (`customParameter_colorScale`) in a material, streamlining workflows for modders.

 ## Checkout the [Wiki](https://github.com/Lazy-E-Modding/i3DColorNodeAddon/wiki) for indepth info on installing, using, and more.

+## Future development is thought out in the [Project Layout](https://github.com/orgs/Lazy-E-Modding/projects/4).
+As things change, it will be updated to focus on new stuff, along with status on ongoing stuff.
 ## Features

 - Retrieves the `customParameter_colorScale` property from the active material.